Impact of bias and redshift-space modelling for the halo power spectrum: Testing the effective field theory of large-scale structure: Conclusions

 \section{Conclusions}

 In this paper we have addressed the question: what is an appropriate level of modelling sophistication if we wish to extract cosmological information from present-day or next-generation galaxy surveys?
-A wide array of different models are available to account for biasing or to predict the redshift-space power spectrum, with varying motivations---some empirical, and some motivated by theoretical considerations such as consistency of loop order in the description of clustering, bias, and redshift-space effects.
+A large selection of models are available to account for biasing or to predict the redshift-space power spectrum, with varying motivations---some empirical, and some motivated by theoretical considerations such as consistency of loop order in the description of clustering, bias, and redshift-space effects.
+Here we use two statistical diagnostics to test the rigour of the models available: the Bayesian Information Criteria, to evaluate the performance of the model given the data (i.e., model selection), and the distribution of $\chi^2$ values across realizations to test for over-fitting.

 Our testing used the {\WizCOLA} simulation suite, originally developed to supply realistic covariance matrices for the WiggleZ survey including details of the survey geometry, incompleteness, selection function, and mask.
 The power spectra and error bars derived from the suite therefore incorporate a range of experimental effects that are relevant for state-of-the-art redshift surveys.
 Because our results already account for these effects, they provide a picture of the performance of each model under real-world circumstances rather than a (possibly misleading) idealized case.